-A feminist scholar whose career spanned over 35 years, Dr. Lilian Robinson was Principal of the SdBI, home of the first Women’s Studies program in Canada, from 2000-2006.
+A feminist scholar whose career spanned over 35 years, Dr. Lillian Robinson was Principal of the Simone de Beauvoir Institute, home of the first Women’s Studies program in Canada, from 2000-2006.
 She was widely recognized as one of the leading feminist theorists of the twentieth century, and her essays and books have inspired feminist scholarship around the world.
-Thanks to generous donations from the Renée B. Fisher Foundation, the Simone de Beauvoir Institute has created a visiting scholars program as a living memorial to her.
+Thanks to generous donations from the Renée B. Fisher Foundation, the Simone de Beauvoir Institute has created a visiting scholars program as a living memorial to Dr. Lillian Robinson.
 Please read the following article for more information on the life and work of Dr. Lillian Robinson.

 The SdBI has created a visiting scholars program as a living memorial to her.

-2015-2016 Lillian Robinson Scholars
+2021-2022 Lillian Robinson Scholars

 Lillian Robinson Scholars

 The SdBI has in the past welcomed Lillian Robinson scholars who were academic researchers well known for their feminist scholarship and activism.
 Click here for more information on those scholars and the research they conducted while at the SdBI.